 Fear not, in the following series we’re going in-depth on the CAGED system, the system most guitarists use to learn and navigate the fretboard.

-It will take some work, but I promise once you understand the basic principles using the simple explanations and diagrams included you will have a much better understanding of your guitar’s fretboard, and the interconnected shapes of the CAGED system that facilitate chords, scales, and arpeggios.
+Once you understand the basic principles using the simple explanations and diagrams included below you will have a much better understanding of your guitar’s fretboard, and the interconnected shapes of the CAGED system that facilitate chords, scales, and arpeggios.